pranav841/pranav841/README.md

 - 👋 Hi, I’m @pranav841
-- 👀 I’m interested in ...programing
+- 👀 I’m interested in ...programming
-- 🌱 I’m currently learning ...12th
+- 🌱 I’m currently pursuing  ...1st YEAR
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me ...somavanshipranav@gmail.com
+- ✨I'm pursuing my BTECH degree of (ECE) in VELLORE INSTITUTE OF TECHNOLOGY.
+- ✨I'm good at football....⚽️
+-

 <!---
 pranav841/pranav841 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.